Students Lead the Way to a Better World

 Graham Elementary and Middle School, Columbus, OH

-Seventh grade students will grapple with what it means to have courageous conversations across cultural differences, working to create positive dialogue in a city struggling with the turbulent aftermath of an American American young man shot by police.
+Seventh grade students will grapple with what it means to have courageous conversations across cultural differences, working to create positive dialogue in a city struggling with the turbulent aftermath of an African American young man shot by police.
 Their work will include historical studies of race and civil rights and current research in the community.
 Through interviews and photojournalism, they hope to bring together city council members, clergy, police, and citizens for positive and restorative dialogue.

 Whose Renaissance Is It?